-On the Call link query page, you can query the details about a specific trace based on the trace ID or query traces by using multiple filter conditions.
-You can also perform aggregation analysis on multiple traces.
+On the Call link query page, you can query the details of a specific trace based on the trace ID or query traces by using multiple filter conditions.
+You can also aggregate multiple traces for analysis.

 - Log on to the ARMS console.